ville-solja/kukkohelper/README.md

 ## NSFW -filter
 * User posts an image attachment
+.gif is not currently supported and link previews are not checked either
-* Attachment url is sent to Azure cognitive services, if it's NSFW process continues
+* Attachment url is sent to Azure cognitive services If it's NSFW process continues
-* Channel is checked for nsfw status, if it safe for work (As in the status NSFW is not enabled)
+* Channel is checked for nsfw status
+If it safe for work (As in the status NSFW is not enabled) process continues
-* Image is removed with the cognitive services score and a recommendation to post it to an NSFW channel
+* Image is removed from the channel and it's NSFW rating is posted instead

 ## Commands
 ### !help